DMOJ/docs/docs/problem_format/problem_format.md

 Each problem is stored in its own directory.
 That directory must contain a file named `init.yml`.

 # `init.yml`
 The entire file is a YAML object.
-It must contain one key, `test_cases`, which maps to a list of test cases.
+It must contain one key, `test_cases`.
+`test_cases` can either be a list of test cases, or two regexes to match input and output test cases.
 Optionally, but almost always, will there be an `archive` key, which allows the problem data to be stored, compressed, in a `.zip` file, instead of the problem directory as flat files.

 # `test_cases`
+There are two methods to specify test cases.

+The first method is to use a list of YAML associative arrays.
-Each element in the `test_cases` list is a YAML associative array (usually written as a keyed branch) that represents a test case.
+Each element in the list is a YAML associative array (usually written as a keyed branch) that represents a test case.
 The element contains the key `points`, mapping to an integer specifying the number of points that test case is worth.

 If `points: 0` is specified, getting a non-AC verdict on this case will result in the remaining test cases being skipped.
 This also applies to batched test cases where `points: 0` is specified.